 - Close unused programs – This is another way to free up processor and memory for your sessions

 - Restart your device – If you’re someone who rarely if ever restarts their PC/Mac then it might be a good idea to do this once in a while.
-This can free up system processor and memory which can improve the quality and stability of video calls
+This can free up system processor and memory which can free up processor capacity and memory for video calls and therapy tools

-- Power Supply – Ensure your device has sufficient battery for the session duration or ideally is connected to a power supply which will stop your device using power saving features which can impact the performance of your device
+- Power Supply – Ensure your device has sufficient battery for the session duration or ideally is connected to a power supply which will stop your device from using power-saving features which can impact the performance of your device

 - Try to find a quiet space where you won’t be disturbed

 - Seated in a comfortable but reasonably upright chair